-\paragraph{Learnable Unpooling Layer} We perform the graph unpooling operation, which restores and refines the information to the graph at the original resolution for the original graph node classification task.
-As depicted in Fig.~\ref{fig_archi}, to avoid confusions, we use $\mathbf{H}$ and $\mathbf{V}$ to represent the graph node feature on the pooling and unpooling branch, respectively.
-The correlation matrix on the unpooling branch is denoted by $\mathbf{A}^{\prime}$.
+\Paragraph{Learnable Unpooling Layer} We perform the graph unpooling operation, which restores information to the graph at the original resolution for the original graph node classification task.
+As Fig.~\ref{fig_archi}, to avoid confusion, we use $\mathbf{H}$ and $\mathbf{V}$ to represent the graph node feature on the pooling and unpooling branches, respectively.
+The correlation matrix on the unpooling branch is denoted by $\mathbf{A}^{\prime}$,